citlyze docs

 Recommendations can be triggered by signals such as:

-• competitor mentioned in answer
+• A competitor is mentioned in the answer.

-• missing category page
+• Your site is missing a category page for the topic.

-• missing comparison content
+• Your site is missing comparison content for the topic.

 Actions